sdesena/sdesena/README.md

 ## Hello 🌍

 Welcome to my GitHub profile, where I showcase projects and contributions in **Geospatial Data Science**, with a focus on remote sensing and environmental analysis.
-My academic background includes a **Bachelor’s degree in Environmental Management** and an **MBA in Data Science and Analytics** from the University of São Paulo.

-### Areas of Focus
 I am actively learning and developing projects in the following areas:

 #### Data Science
 - **Deforestation and Land Degradation**: Monitoring deforestation and degradation through multi-sensor remote sensing, time series analysis, and change detection algorithms.
 - **Agricultural Analytics**: Evaluating crop health, estimating yields, and analyzing risks using multispectral and radar data.
-- **Climate and Weather Insights**: Creating tools for analyzing precipitation, temperature, and drought indices with platforms like **Google Earth Engine**.
+- **Climate and Weather Analyses**: Analyzing precipitation, temperature, evapotranspiration and drought indices with platforms like **Google Earth Engine**.
 - **Fire Monitoring**: Detecting active fires, mapping burned areas, and assessing recovery after wildfires.
 - **Water Resource Management**: Performing hydrological analysis, flood risk assessments, and watershed modeling using GIS and remote sensing techniques.